rwblickhan/astro-rwblickhan.org/src/content/til/20230610-border-in-swiftui.md

 ```

 That does not work, because the corner radius will mask the border, so the border will simply be cut off at the edges.
-Also, apparently `.cornerRadius` is deprecated.
+Also, apparently `.cornerRadius` is deprecated as of iOS 17.

 Instead, the best way seems to be to use the [`.overlay`](https://developer.apple.com/documentation/swiftui/view/overlay(alignment:content:)) view modifier: